pitops/react-parceljs-starter/README.md

-# React Barebones starter with ParcelJS
+# ReactJS starter with ParcelJS

 This is a barebones starter for those who want to start developing quickly without getting distracted from tedious tasks.